-• Weekly language lessons should vary in their approach to develop the main three strands: oracy, literacy and intercultural understanding

-- Much language learning can be acquired informally by using the language for real purposes e.g. taking the register, classroom commands, giving routine instructions, celebrating achievements and birthdays - As much as possible, Spanish is also to be taught in ordinary classroom situations, using regular routines, songs and games which children find enjoyable and motivating - Weekly 45 minutes session is taught by HLTA , with class teacher observing. - Class teachers to do manageable and sustainable 15 minutes follow up later in the week, reinforcing the language and vocabulary presented during the Spanish lesson. - The pupils' work is kept in the Spanish copybooks.
+- Weekly language lessons should vary in their approach to develop the main three strands: oracy, literacy and intercultural understanding - Much language learning can be acquired informally by using the language for real purposes e.g. taking the register, classroom commands, giving routine instructions, celebrating achievements and birthdays - As much as possible, Spanish is also to be taught in ordinary classroom situations, using regular routines, songs and games which children find enjoyable and motivating - Weekly 45 minutes session is taught. - The pupils' work is kept in the Spanish copybooks.
 It is helpful if these are available during lessons so pupils can refer to them, if needed.

-• 5.
-TEACHING STRATEGIES
+5. TEACHING STRATEGIES

 We aim to provide our pupils with a multicultural understanding and a firm foundation for continued language learning as they progress to secondary education and beyond.
-For this reason, SpanishSpanish is taught using a multi-strand approach so that different learning styles and cognitive level can be considered.
+For this reason, Spanish is taught using a multi-strand approach so that different learning styles and cognitive level can be considered.
 This promotes progression in language acquisition and should encourage the children to have an active engagement with the foreign language.
 The Spanish teacher uses a multi-sensory approach, with activities that range from auditory to visual to kinesthetic.
 This ensures an inclusive approach to language learning and caters for all of the pupils' needs.
 Games, role play, action songs and mime are implemented as well as the use of puppets, soft toys, visual resources and ICT to demonstrate and present the foreign language.
 Such a rich methodological approach aims to make lessons as enjoyable as possible so that the children develop a positive attitude to the learning of Modern Languages.
+The school subscribe to Linguascope and pupils have access to this learning resource both in school and at home.